 - 1. Is the recipient entity a non-profit organization as described under section 501(c)(3) of the Internal Revenue Code of 1986? [yes/no] - 2.
 Can this project spend a smaller amount of appropriated funds within 12 months of the enactment of the appropriations act? [yes/no] If yes, please provide any details that may be helpful for understanding the scalability of the project. - 3.
-Is the purpose of this request the construction or renovation of a building? [yes/no] - 4.
-Are you aware of another Member making a request for this same project? [yes/no] - 5.
 Please provide the location of this project, in the format 'City (or County), State'.